nanoporetech/ont-open-datasets/content/blog/bonito/index.md

 alternative basecalling frameworks to those use in the product-grade Guppy basecalling software.

-The Bonito basecalling for the GM24385 dataset was performed using an early version 0.3.0 (*amendment 2020-10-28: the version used implements a different algorithm to that in the released Bonito v0.3.0*), driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
+The Bonito basecalling for the GM24385 dataset was performed using version 0.3.0, driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
 The Bonito basecaller was provided as input the per-chromosome `.fast5` files created in the initial pipeline via alignment of the Guppy 4.0.11 basecalls.
 This allows for easy comparison of results on subsets of the data (but may lead to subtle side-effects).
 For example the analysis data structure contains now entries of the form:

-    gm24385_2020.09/analysis/r9.4.1/{flowcell}/guppy_{suffix}/align_unfiltered/{chromosome}/bonito
+    gm24385_2020.09/analysis/r9.4.1/{flowcell}/guppy_{suffix}/align_unfiltered/{chromosome}/bonito_v0.3.0/
     ├── align_unfiltered
     │   ├── align_to_ref.log
     │   ├── basecall_stats.log
     │   ├── calls2ref.bam
     │   ├── calls2ref.bam.bai
     │   └── calls2ref_stats.txt
+    ├── basecalls.fastq.gz
-    └── basecalls.fastq.gz
+    └── basecalls.fastq.gz_summary.tsv

 The file `basecalls.fastq.gz` contains the basecalling results from Bonito.
 The quality scores in these files have been mocked as the pre-release build of Bonito used